jtuller/S.C.O.P.E/README.md

 ## Welcome

+I am a discord bot made by Grand Moff of Visual Utopia! my name is S.C.O.P.E. or _Specific Calculation Of Power from EiTS_

 ## Current Commands!

 - `!Dice` will give you a random diceroll between 0 and 100
 - `!EiTS` will allow you to get the S.C.O.P.E. of a city or army.
-It has two optinoal arugments !Mag:# and !Mil:# and one requires argumen, the results from an EiTS cast
+It has two optional arugments !Mag:# and !Mil:# and one requires argumen, the results from an EiTS cast

 ## Current Bugs